axvr/vivid.vim/README.md

 ### Using Vivid

+To enable Vivid the line ``packadd Vivid.vim`` must be added to the top of your ``$MYVIMRC``.

-NOTE: By default Vivid enables no plugins, this is because of it's heavy focus on lazy loading and control.
+By default Vivid enables no plugins, this is because of it's heavy focus on lazy loading and control.
 This behaviour can be reversed by including `call vivid#enable()` after adding all of the plugins to Vivid.

-NOTE: Vivid currently only works with Git managed plugins.

-NOTE: When using Vivid, never use ``packloadall``, and never use ``packadd`` on any plugin that Vivid is managing.
-Using these command will cause Vivid to break.
+NOTE: When using Vivid, never use the ``packloadall`` or the ``packadd`` on any plugin that Vivid is managing.
+Using these commands will cause Vivid to break.
+The exception is the ``packadd Vivid.vim`` at the begining of the ``$MYVIMRC``

 #### Adding Plugins